Take a Look at Our Amazing Eyewear Collection!

 We offer a large selection of eyeglasses, contact lenses and designer frames and sunglasses.
 We can easily accommodate your needs whether you are in search of a high fashion boutique style frame or a more practical everyday look.

-New clients and all our current patients are welcome to visit us in our offices in Dallas, Carrollton and Richardson with their current prescription - no appointment necessary.
+New clients and all our current patients are welcome to visit us in our offices in Dallas and Carrollton with their current prescription - no appointment necessary.